joelparkerhenderson/strategic-balanced-scorecard/README.md

 <h2><a name="how">How to create a Strategic Balanced Scorecard</a></h2>

-1. Imagine a Strategic Destination Statement.
+Imagine a Strategic Destination Statement:

   * Describe what the organisation is likely to look like at an agreed future date.